tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ### Survival Sacrifice

-Once per day, you can spend a recovery to turn a regular hit into a critical hit.
+Once per full recovery, you can spend a recovery to turn a regular hit into a critical hit.

 #### Epic Feat